nuclei/grid/README.md

 ## Attributes
 ### `<grid-container>`
 #### gutter
-The `gutter` attribute defines the gutter or gap between the columns and rows of the cells in the grid.
-They can be set to any valid `length` or `percentage` value, see [grid-gap](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-gap).
+The `gutter` attribute defines the gutter or gap in pixels between the columns and rows of the cells in the grid.
+They can either be set to one value e.g. `gutter="10"` (which will translate into a `10px` gap) or to a specific value per breakpoint e.g. `gutter="10s 20m 25l"`.

 #### rowgutter
-The `rowgutter` attribute defines the gutter or gap between the rows of the grid.
-They are useful when you want to have different values for the row and column gutter and can be set to any valid `length` or `percentage` value, see [grid-row-gap](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-row-gap).
+The `rowgutter` attribute defines the gutter or gap in pixels between the rows of the grid.
+It is useful when you want to have different values for the row and column gutter and can be set either a general value e.g. `10` or a specific value per breakpoint e.g. `gutter="10s 20m 25l"` exactly like the `gutter` attribute.

 #### columns
 The `columns` attribute defines the number of columns in the grid e.g. `columns="12"`.
 If you want to change the number of columns per breakpoint you can define breakpoint specific sizes by appending the breakpoint to the column number: `columns="1s 2m 6l"`.